INDIANA HARBOR BELT ARCHIVE

 "Connects with all Chicago railroads"

 Welcome to the Indiana Harbor Belt archive.
 Rosters, historical information, maps and photographs are available here for those interested in the nation's largest terminal railroad (nearly 400 track miles).
-The IHB operates as an independent road even though it is jointly owned by Norfolk Southern (25.5%), CSX (25.5%) and Canadian Pacific (49%).
-The NS and CSX shares came from Conrail, who had owned a 51% controlling interest.
-Conrail's ownership traces back to Penn Central and New York Central, while Canadian Pacific's stake came from Soo Line, who had inherited it from Milwaukee Road.
+The IHB operates as an independent road even though it is jointly owned by Conrail Shared Assets (51%) and Canadian Pacific (49%).
+However, Conrail's seats on IHB's board of directors are occupied on a 50-50 basis by executives of CSX and Norfolk Southern who provide governance and oversee operations.
+Conrail's IHB holdings trace back to Penn Central and before that, to New York Central who funded the creation of IHB out of several smaller railroads in 1907.
+Canadian Pacific's stake came from Soo Line, who had inherited it from Milwaukee Road.
 IHB is officially classified as a Class III railroad.

 HISTORY